fhdsl/personas/Reviewed/110-clin-trials-pi.md

 ## Orientation and Tolerance to Change
-Open to change and adaptable to new processes and procedures.
+Open to change and adaptable to new processes and procedures in general but is very time limited due to clinical responsibilties so would prefer to only adapt to new procedures involved in connecting to long term systems and platforms, dependent on the potential impact on efficient and data access they might provide.

 ## Work, Collaboration and Communication Patterns